programmerhumor-discord/the-repository/README.md

 > - `EpicZombieSlayer` (he didn't do anything i just thought it would be funny to credit him)
 > - For watching.
 > - `Elijah629` for vercel-site and operating-system
+> - `vaporii` (she also didn't do anything and thought it would be funny to credit her)

 ## Branch navigation
 Use this easy to navigate this repo.